muquit/clip-httpd/docs/howitworks.md

 The @CLIPSINK@ works on a simple and secure **client-server model**.
 The @CLIPSINK@ binary is the server that runs on the machine whose clipboard you want to control, like your desktop.
-The client @PBCOPY@ is a small script runs on a remote machine that sends text to the server.
+The client @CBCOPY@ is a cross-platform client that you run on a remote machine to sends text to the
+@CLIPSINK@ server unning on your desktop.

 @FLOW@